The field of functional medicine (FM) is growing rapidly within chiropractic

 The first place every chiropractor should look is within.
 After all, chiropractic is philosophically oriented to grasp and implement FM, because it provides an educational foundation that serves as a platform for more advanced clinical knowledge and application.

-There are many post-graduate programs that offer excellent opportunities to expand your clinical toolbox.
+There are many post-graduate programs that offer excellent opportunities to expand your clinical toolbox with functional medicine training.
 And there are several educational programs sponsored by reputable supplement companies that can provide a less formal introduction to the clinical material.

 Many of the most successful chiropractic-plus-FM practices have connected with a coach or mentor.
 This can be useful for understanding the real-life clinical applications of FM, plugging into an established and successful business model, masterminding with like-minded chiropractors, and ensuring that marketing efforts remain fresh and effective.